 Were you recently arrested for an alleged domestic assault by strangulation?
 You should not say anything to authorities until you have legal representation.
 It is important to choose an attorney who understands these charges and who knows how to build a strong defense on your behalf.

 The Law Office of Barry Hogen is dedicated to protecting the rights of clients all over Minnesota, and our firm will work tirelessly to defend you from accusations of domestic violence including strangulation.
-Call (763) 513-9085 or complete an online contact form to schedule a free consultation.
+Call (763) 513-9085 or complete an online contact form to schedule a consultation.

 Strangulation Laws in Minnesota